sous-chefs/ruby_rbenv/README.md

 An list of additional system-wide rubies to be built and installed per-user when not explicitly set.
-This list does no need to necessarily contain your global ruby as the `rbenv_global_ruby` resource will take care of installing itself.
+This list does no need to necessarily contain your global ruby as the `rbenv_global` resource will take care of installing itself.
 For example:

     node['rbenv']['user_rubies'] = [ "1.8.7-p352" ]